 Lawsuit Filed Against Long Beach Police Department

-In August 2018, Rodriguez’s mother, Rosa Moreno, filed a wrongful death suit against the city of Long Beach and the Long Beach Police Department.
-The lawsuit contended that the officers involved knew that the train was coming, and pushed her son toward the tracks.
+In August 2018, Rodriguez’s mother, Rosa Moreno, filed a wrongful death suit against the city of Long Beach in the death of her 23-year-old son.
+The lawsuit says that officers involved knew that the train was coming, and pushed Rodriguez toward the tracks.
 Defense lawyers for the two officers argued that Rodriguez intentionally propelled himself toward the tracks to avoid arrest.

 On March 30, 2020, a federal judge sent the wrongful death suit back to state court, which meant the family had to refile the case.

-On August 11, 2020, the Los Angeles County District Attorney’s Office finally released a public report into the in-custody death of Cesar Antonio Rodriguez.
+Five months later, the Los Angeles County District Attorney’s Office finally released a public report into the death of Cesar Antonio Rodriguez.
 It identifies the two officers involved with the killing as Martin Ron and Francisco Vasquez.

 Shari Rose